-Of all retailers that stock these laptops, Walmart boasts 13 times as many brands as its closest competitor!
+Of all retailers in America that stock these laptops, Walmart boasts 13 times as many brands as its closest competitor!
 According to our own latest findings, 330 distinct brands are stocked at Walmart while second-in-line Target only offers in the range of 25.

 Of all consumer electronics, mobile devices have the highest category freshness